 The self-timed Page Program Cycle time (tPP) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be check out during the Page Program cycle is in progress.
-The WIP sets 1 during the tPP timing, and sets 0 when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
+The Write in Progress (WIP) bit still can be checked while the Page Program cycle is in progress.
+The WIP sets during the tPP timing, and clears when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
 If the page is protected by BP3-BP0 bits, the Page Program (PP) instruction will not be executed.